 |Burst (64180)||7 s||3.0||N/A||60000 (6300)|

-The count rate limitations are defined for a 1% pile-up case (see § 3.3.9 for details on pile-up), which occurs at about 2 photons per MOS CCD frame, and 0.5 photons per pn CCD frame in case of an on-axis source.
+The count rate limitations are defined for a 2.5% flux loss (see § 3.3.9 and XMM-SOC-CAL-TN-0200 for details on pile-up) in point like sources.
+This level entails a 1% spectral distortion, which in this case is defined as the complement to 1 of the ratio between two measured count rates: the count rate of good patterns originated exclusively by one individual photon and the count rate of good patterns originated by all events.
 Early estimates of spectral fitting errors without any response matrix corrections show that a doubling of these count rates could lead to systematic errors greater than the nominal calibration accuracies.
-The Pile-up can be alleviated by excising the PSF core at the penalty of losing overall flux, but retaining spectral fitting integrity.
+The Pile-up can be alleviated by excising the PSF core at the penalty of losing overall flux, but retaining spectral fitting integrity, modulo the accuracy in the calibration of the Point Spread Function wings.

 The SAS task epatplot allows users to have a qualitative estimate of the level of pile-up affecting an input event list by comparing the observed and expected distributions of event PATTERNs.
 Users are referred to the description of this task in the SAS documentation (see also § 3.3.9 for details on pile-up).